 What causes flooding?

-Surface water flooding is caused by the run-off of water from land, property or highway during heavy rain, or occasionally by public sewers or drains overflowing when they are overwhelmed by very heavy rainfall.
+Flooding is caused by the run-off of water from land, property or highway during heavy rain, or occasionally by public sewers or drains overflowing when they are overwhelmed by very heavy rainfall.

 How to report it